techtile-by-dramco/experiments/README.md

 ## How to start an experiment

-- Get the VM installed.
+- Get the VM installed
+- Get to know Ansible
--
+- Get to know UHD